dattasid/ProcGalaxy/README.md

 Double click the jar to get a random galaxy shown.
 (Window closes automatically after 20 seconds).

-To save images or control the generation process, you will have to get down to the comnmand line.
+To save images or control the generation process, you will have to get down to the command line.

 ```
 java -jar prettygalaxy.v1.jar [options...]